justinskolnick/arch-digital.github.io/_posts/2016-01-10-remodeling-rails-applications.md

 <iframe class='youtube' src="https://www.youtube.com/embed/1W13Y_ys6XU" frameborder="0" allowfullscreen></iframe>

-Last Tuesday, I gave a presentation at PDX Ruby on how to reduce the risk and cost of developing and maintaining larger Ruby on Rails applications, and how to increase the speed of development.
+I gave a presentation at PDX Ruby on how to reduce the risk and cost of developing and maintaining larger Ruby on Rails applications, and how to increase the speed of development.
 In particular, I discussed: